-"No wonder Omah Lay Dey in pains": Soso stuns many with Valentine's day pics
+"No wonder Omah Lay dey in pains": Soso stuns many with Valentine's Day pics

-- Soso, who is popular for selling pure water in her skit, shared cute pictures of her with Black Panther behind her
+- Soso, who is popular for selling pure water in her skit, shared cute pictures of her with what seems to be a Black Panther figure behind her

-- The skit maker’s pictures have stirred massive reactions from many of her fans and followers, as many gushed about her beauty
+- The skit maker’s pictures have stirred massive reactions from many of her fans and followers, as they gushed about her beauty

 Popular skit maker Soso, popular as the pure water girl, has left many talking about her Valentine’s Day picture.

-Soso, who won fans to her side with skits, also joined in this year’s Valentine's Day celebration as she struck different poses with Black Panther.
+Soso, who won fans to her side with skits, also joined in this year’s Valentine's Day celebration as she struck different poses with a Black Panther figure.

 Sharing the pictures on her Instagram page, Soso wrote: